zac-the-fraud/tiktok-ui/task.md

         - sidebar
         - export default as DefaultLayout //es6 recheck
     - if a route is not define a layout => automically use default layout
+# use css module, create css for Header
+    - install classnames